SpazzTL/Novel-To-Anki/README.md

 ```

-Only tested with korean novels, might also work for other languages.
+Only supports Korean and Japanese for now.
 ---

 # How to use: